 e) Have your state or federal benefits been reduced or canceled because of an income change?

-- Extra Signs: While not direct signs of SSN fraud, the OIG warns that the following instances could suggest malicious activity.
+4. Watch for extra signs.
+While not direct signs of SSN fraud, the OIG warns that the following instances could suggest malicious activity.

 a) Has your employer mentioned problems with your SSN while filing paperwork and taxes?